 In many ways the modern game of football has become a complex game of deception and tactical feints.
 When an effective low defensive block is used, a stronger side will need to work hard to gain open space or any kind of numerical advantage on the field that is already compressed by the opposition.
 Increasingly, winning matches has become more challenging for the favourite than for the underdog.
 It is no different in FM virtual environment.
-When trying to trick the opponent, top managers such as Pep Guardiola and Jurgen Klopp have thrived on the use of intentional overloads and highly specialized roles such as the inverted wingbacks and central wingers.
-So it is not surprising that the use of a false nine and false ten combination is as relevant today as it was seventy years ago.
+Top managers such as Pep Guardiola and Jurgen Klopp thrive on the use of intentional overloads.
+They use highly specialized roles such as the inverted wingbacks and central wingers.
+So it is not surprising that the use of a false9 and false10 combination is as relevant today as it was seventy years ago.

-Even before you set up any of the other roles or team instructions, the false ten, aka the shadow striker, will always need a false nine partner to operate effectively (I use the false nine moniker here in a general sense and not as the specific role in the game).
-Meaning you will need to partner your shadow striker with a player (not necessarily a striker, will explain this later) playing in the forward position in front him.
+Before you set any roles or instructions, the false10, our shadow striker, will need a false9 partner to operate effectively.
+I use the false9 moniker here in a general sense and not as the specific role in the game.
+Meaning you will need to partner your shadow striker with a forward playing in the forward position in front him.
 Any strong (physically and mentally), relatively creative player will do.
-It is recommended that he be somewhat tall, with good jumping reach in order to receive passes and hold up the ball effectively.
-Yet, you do not want to use a Targetman role.
-To get the most out of a shadow striker I am looking to play a patient calculated game of feint and riposte and not direct counter-attacks.
-I will want to draw the opponent into the trap with my central forward in order for my ponta de lança to strike when the gap in their defensive line opens up.
+I suggest you get a tall player, with good jumping reach to receive passes and hold up the ball effectively.
+Yet, you do not want to use a Targetman role to get the most out of a shadow striker.
+I am looking to play a patient calculated game of feint and riposte and not direct counter-attacks.
+I’ll draw opponent into the trap with my forward for my ponta de lança to strike when the gap opens.

 Thus the centre forward’s role will vary depending on the attributes.
-If you have a very creative, highly technical player than an actual False Nine role will be ideal but for most teams a deep-lying forward will work wonders.
+If you have a very creative, technical player then an actual False9 role will be ideal.
+But for most teams a deep-lying forward will work wonders.

-Unsurprisingly, having a great pairing of a Shadow Striker and Deeplying-Forward (DLF) will make or break any tactic that relies on a shadow forward for goals.
+Unsurprisingly, a pairing of Shadow Striker and Deeplying-Forward will make or break a tactic that relies on a shadow forward.
 The two need to absolutely have good chemistry together by having attributes that complement their separate tasks well.

-Continuing with the Fiorentina example from my last Overloads article, I will use Giovanni Simeone as the DLF and Federico Chiesa as his Shadow Striker partner.
+I will continuing with the Fiorentina example from my last Overloads article.
+I will use Giovanni Simeone as the DLF and Federico Chiesa as his Shadow Striker partner.
 The fact that I can use Chiesa to demonstrate two different roles like this not only shows the amazing versatility of the Viola wonderkid but also shows how similar raumdeuter and shadow striker are in their attribute requirements as well as in how they operate on the field.

 Where Simeone is a great example of a supporting DLF due to his strong mental and physical attributes, Chiesa is known for being technical, hardworking player with an uncanny knack for finding open space (great off the ball).
 He is most comfortable with the ball at his feet as he is a pacey dribbler with good technique, despite his slender build and a low centre of gravity.
 They complement each other in how Simeone draws defenders with the perceived threat of his aggressive physicality, holds up the ball and then, while the defenders are out of position, passes it to one of the other two inside forwards or to Chiesa.
 In this situation, high Off the Ball and Anticipation are key for him as they will help to get into a scoring position behind the opponent defence line that was disrupted by his DLF partner.